Early Learning Center & PRESCHOOL in North Phoenix

 What makes UCP Teachers “Highly Qualified?”

 Fostering a lifelong love of learning is not only a job, but a career.
-As such, many of our Teachers hold Bachelor’s Degrees, Associates Degrees or a Child Development Associate credential in Early Childhood Education or related fields.
+As such, many of our Teachers hold Bachelor’s Degrees, Associate’s Degrees, or a Child Development Associate credential in Early Childhood Education or related fields.
 Continuing education is highly encouraged, and many of our staff are furthering their education.
-In addition, many of the ELC staff have been at UCP for several years and have children who do or have participated in the UCP Early Intervention, clinic therapy and/or the ELC program, creating a unique family-oriented atmosphere.
+In addition, many of the ELC staff have been at UCP for several years.

 Mandatory: